okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

    > **Note:** You can associate only one Inline Hook at a time with your Profile Enrollment policy.

 1. In **Run this hook**, select when you want your inline hook to run:
-   * **When a new user is created**: This trigger occurs during a self-service registration request.
+   * **When a new user is created**: This trigger occurs during a Self-Service Registration request.
-   * **When attributes are collected for an existing user**: This trigger occurs during a progressive profile sign-in request.
+   * **When attributes are collected for an existing user**: This trigger occurs during a Progressive Enrollment sign-in request.
-   * **Both**: This trigger occurs during a self-service registration request and a progressive profile sign-in request.
+   * **Both**: This trigger occurs during a self-service registration request and a Progressive Enrollment sign-in request.

 1. Click **Save**.